tirthajyoti/tirthajyoti.github.io/UCI-ML/UCI-ML.md

 > msg_flag: Controls verbosity.

+`build_dataset_list(url='https://archive.ics.uci.edu/ml/datasets',msg_flag=True)`: Scrapes through the UCI ML datasets page and builds a list of all datasets.

+`build_dataset_dictionary()`: Scrapes through the UCI ML datasets page and builds a dictionary of all datasets with names and description.
+Also stores the unique identifier corresponding to the dataset.
+This identifier string is needed by the downloader function to download the data file.
+Generic name won't work.

 #### So, give it a try and put a star to my [Github repo](https://github.com/tirthajyoti/UCI-ML-API) if you like it.

 Feedbacks and suggestions for improvements are most welcome at [tirthajyoti@gmail.com](mailto:tirthajyoti@gmail.com)